 In 2004 the Society established the Joseph J. Spengler Prize for the Best Book in the History of Economics.
-Beside the honor, the winner will receive a stipend of $500 plus travel expenses up to $500 to attend the 51st annual conference of the History of Economics Society (July 2024 in Santiago, Chile).
+Beside the honor, the winner will receive a stipend of $500 plus travel expenses up to $1,000 to attend the 52nd annual conference of the History of Economics Society, June 27-30, 2025, in Richmond, Virginia.

 Rules and procedures for awarding the prize